 Carried out by

-- BlackShore in cooperation with 52 Impact B.V., Streaming Creativity Game Studios supported by the European Space Agency, the Rabobank and Amazon Web Services
+- BlackShore in cooperation with 52 Impact, Streaming Creativity Game Studios supported by the European Space Agency, the Rabobank, Amazon Web Services and SAP Netherlands

-- AKVO, The Forest Trust, Q42 and The Hague Centre for Strategic Studies
+- AKVO, The Earthworm foundation, Q42 and The Hague Centre for Strategic Studies and The Waterwatch Foundation

 Users and their needs